Samar Ishaq: Panther Club

-2004–06

-Ishaq started his career at Panther Club from his hometown of Faisalabad.
-He competed in the 2004–05 Pakistan Premier League with them.
-Panther finished the season in relegation zone at 11th position with 30 points, but avoided relegation due to Allied Bank who finished on 8th position folded their team at the end of the season.
+Ishaq made his professional debut in 2004–05 Pakistan Premier League with Panther Club of his hometown Faisalabad, finishing the season in relegation zone at 11th position with 30 points, but avoided relegation due to Allied Bank who had finished in 8th position dissolving their team at the end of the season.

-In the 2005–06, Ishaq faced relegation once again as Panther Club finished 11th again, with 20 points.

-Ishaq scored his first goal for Panther Club in a 5–0 victory over City Football Club from Lahore in 2005 National Challenge Cup on 11 June 2005.
-Ishaq scored the second goal of the match and his team in the 47th minute.
-Ishaq scored his second goal of the tournament in the 73rd minute against Wohaib, a game which Wohaib drew 2–2 in the last 10 minutes after trailing by 2–0.
-In the second stage of the tournament, Panther Club ended in the bottom of table and got knocked out of the tournament.
+The team got relegated in the next 2005–06 season, finishing 11th again, with 20 points.
+Ishaq scored his first goal for Panther Club in a 5–0 victory over City Football Club from Lahore in 2005 National Challenge Cup on 11 June 2005, scoring the second goal of the match and his team in the 47th minute.
+Ishaq scored his second goal of the tournament in the 73rd minute against Wohaib, a game which Wohaib drew 2–2 in the last 10 minutes after trailing 2–0.
+In the second stage of the tournament, Panther Club ended at the bottom of the table and got knocked out of the tournament.